algorithmiaio/dev-center/_pages/event-flows/apache-kafka.md

 title: "Apache Kafka Message Broker"
 ---

+This feature is currently in beta.
+{: .notice-info}

 This feature is only available in Enterprise installations of Algorithmia.
 {: .notice-enterprise}

 This guide will walk you through setting up Algorithmia Event Flows using an [Apache Kafka](https://kafka.apache.org/) message broker.
 Once configured, you can create event-driven workflows in which your algorithms publish messages to, and subscribe to messages from, topics on the broker.
+To learn about how Kafka can help you automate your machine learning workflows and maximize their business impact, [see our blog](https://algorithmia.com/blog/use-new-kafka-event-driven-algorithm-workflows-to-automate-models-in-production-and-maximize-their-impact).

 ## Creating and configuring a broker connection in the Algorithmia platform